-The Company confirms that despite the conflict between Israel and Hamas, operations are continuing notably regarding R&D and production with no major impact and the assets are currently safeguarded.
+The Company confirms that despite the conflict between Israel and countries in the region, operations are continuing notably regarding R&D and production with no major impact and the assets are currently safeguarded.
 The Company is not suffering impact of this conflict.